Downloadable Player Piano Song Library

 click on the "Wanted" sign above

 1) Action Regulation: Pianos have approximately 12,000 parts, most of which are moving parts - parts that must move effortlessly for decades free from their neighboring parts.
-The tolerances of some movements can dip below 1/1000th of an inch!
-Most of these parts are made of wood, and we all know what time does to wood.
+The tolerances of some movements can be less than 1/1000th of an inch!
+Most of these parts are made of wood, and we all know what time, humidity and/or dryness does to wood.
 That said, it's amazing pianos even work at all, let alone for decades under seemingly impossible circumstances.
 Every NEW piano (there are NO exceptions) needs to be regulated before delivery.
 So it's safe to say that used pianos need it that much more.

 2) Tuning: This is the most obvious one.
 Tuning involves turning the tuning pins to achieve the desired tone.
 It does not necessarily involve any other parts of the piano, unless the tuner encounters problems tuning the piano which lead him/her to other repairs.

-3) Voicing: This is a high level skill which only a fraction of all technicians attempt and at which even fewer excel.
-Voicing is the art of altering the hammers to change the timbre of a piano's sound.
+3) Voicing: This is a highly technical art which only a fraction of all technicians attempt and one at which even fewer excel.
+Voicing is the art of altering the texture of the hammers to change the tone the the hammer produces.
 Hammers can be softened, hardened and reshaped.
-Sometimes, only a few notes within a piano appear to need voicing adjustments.
-Sometimes, the whole piano is too "bright" (sharp sounding) or too mellow (muffled sounding), so voicing techniques are applied to slightly or significantly alter the tone.
+Sometimes, only a few notes within a piano may need voicing adjustments.
+Sometimes, the whole piano is too "bright" (even brittle sounding) or too mellow (muffled sounding), so voicing techniques are applied to slightly or significantly alter the tone.

 For a more detailed list, click here for Cordogan's Piano Restoration Checklist!